yuval-ro/guides/ohmyposh/ohmyposh.md

 # Oh My Posh

 ## About
-[Oh My Posh](https://ohmyposh.dev/) is a framework for customizing and enhancing the prompt in your command-line interface (CLI), primarily designed for PowerShell.
+[Oh My Posh](https://ohmyposh.dev/) (OMP) is a framework for customizing and enhancing the prompt in your command-line interface (CLI), primarily designed for PowerShell.
 It provides a highly customizable and visually appealing prompt, allowing you to personalize your command-line experience.

-Oh My Posh offers various features, including:
+OMP offers various features, including:

 0. Themes: It comes with a collection of pre-configured themes that you can choose from, allowing you to customize the appearance of your prompt.

-0. Segments: Oh My Posh allows you to add segments to your prompt, such as displaying the current Git branch, the current directory, or the status of your Git repository.
+0. Segments: OMP allows you to add segments to your prompt, such as displaying the current Git branch, the current directory, or the status of your Git repository.

 0. Customization: You can further customize your prompt by modifying the themes, creating your own custom themes, or adding and configuring segments according to your preferences.

-0. Compatibility: Oh My Posh is designed to work with various shells, including PowerShell, PowerShell Core, Windows Terminal, and more.
+0. Compatibility: OMP is designed to work with various shells, including PowerShell, PowerShell Core, Windows Terminal, and more.

-By using Oh My Posh, you can enhance the visual appeal of your command-line prompt, make it more informative by displaying relevant information, and customize it to match your own style or workflow.

-Please note that Oh My Posh is primarily focused on PowerShell, and if you are using a different shell, there might be alternative prompt customization frameworks available specific to that shell.
+Please note that OMP is primarily focused on PowerShell, and if you are using a different shell, there might be alternative prompt customization frameworks available specific to that shell.

 ## Sources
 * https://ohmyposh.dev/docs/installation/windows